troyp/asoc.el/README.md

 ### asoc-delete! `(alist key &optional remove-all)`

-Remove the foremost element with `key` and return the modified list.

-The list is modified in place unless the result is nil.
+Return a modified list excluding the first, or all, pair(s) with `key`.

 If `remove-all` is non-nil, remove all elements with `key`.

+This may destructively modify `alist`.

 ### asoc-find-key `(key alist &optional test)`